FOUNDATION OF THE VISION

 Knowledge Understanding Wisdom

-The maximum class size in K4 and K5 is 10, 1st-6th grade is 18 and 7th-12th grade is 20.
-This allows for more individualized attention for each student.
+The class size in K4 and K5 is 8-12 students and 1st-12th grade is 16-20 students.
+This allows for more individualized attention for each student and better learning outcomes.

 The average SAT score for the Class of 2017 is 1355 and the average ACT score for the Class of 2017 is 31.

 Our dedicated teachers love to teach and instill the love of learning.
-Each teacher goes through a thorough application and interview process to ensure the best possible education for your child.
+Each teacher goes through a thorough application and interview process to ensure they will provide the best possible education for your child.

 At GCA, parents are encouraged to be a part of their child's education.
-We understand our role to be one of a partnership with parents.
+We understand our role to be one of a partnership with parents and parental involvement is encouraged.

 that all creation is under the lordship of Christ, including education.
 All subjects will be taught with a thoroughly Christian worldview.
 We see no sacred/secular dichotomy and recognize that the authority of Christ is evident in all subjects.
 In this respect, we are Christian.